What is restaurant accounting?

 But setting up detailed reporting about profit and loss statements, menu item sales, inventory costs, and labor cost can also feel like a daunting task, even on a weekly basis.
 Many restaurants become trapped in generic accounting solutions that don’t “speak” restaurant accounting.

-When your restaurant accounting software is fully integrated with your business, you are able to implement automation that can save you time and improve data tracking.
 Read on below to learn five easy restaurant accounting steps to help you take control of your financial health and add to your bottom line.

 The steps of restaurant accounting